jhgille2/SoybasePedigreeVisualization/README.md

 ## Future work
 - A shiny app that includes cytoscape would be nice so that everything can be done in the same place.
 The [cyjShiny](https://github.com/cytoscape/cyjShiny) package looks promising, but I'll have to mess around with it.
 - Add functions to make more traditional text based pedigrees.
-While not as helpful for visualizing the pedigrees (IMO), could still be helpful to augment the plots.
+While not as helpful for visualizing the pedigrees (IMO), could still be helpful to augment the plots with an alternate representation of the same information.